stuaxo/shoebot-audiovis/README.md

 Install Pypy
 $ sudo apt-get install pypy

-Create a virtualenv that uses pypy
+Create a virtualenv that uses pypy and the pgi version of shoebot

 ```
 $ virtualenv env-audiobots -p `which pypy`